gaintpd/Chameleon/README.md

     Clear the hash table.

   * #### Ponder
-    Let Stockfish ponder its next move while the opponent is thinking.
+    Let Chameleon ponder its next move while the opponent is thinking.

   * #### MultiPV
     Output the N best lines (principal variations, PVs) when searching.